frederickaplan/fdh/files/PART4/fdh-4-1.md

 Wikipedia co-founder Jimmy Wales "described the EU's Right to be Forgotten as deeply immoral, as the organisation that operates the online encyclopedia warned the ruling will result in an internet riddled with memory holes"

 But other commentators cite the example of particular practices like, revange porn.

 **Development of Jurisprudence at the Strasbourg court.**

 A geopolitical question.

 A complex debate between the risk for individuals and risk for society.

+Comment on Damnatio memoriae?

 ## Summary

 Data management is associated with a larger number of difficulties and obligations.

 ## In the next chapter

 We will deal with user management

 ## Further Reading

 ## To be developped

 - Uncertainty management.
 Visualisation and Paradata

 ## To be put somewhere else : Processing power

 Economies of scale.

 Designing a planetary-scale map processing is a difficult task.

 It is important to separate it in submodules, with well defined interface.
 This enables to have potentially more than one implementation for module (e.g. automatic vs. Manual processes)